microsoft/vcpkg/docs/maintainers/vcpkg_configure_make.md

 ### USE_WRAPPERS
 Use autotools ar-lib and compile wrappers (only applies to windows cl and lib)

+### NO_WRAPPERS
+Deactivate the use of autotools ar-lib and compile wrappers (only applies to windows cl and lib)

 ### BUILD_TRIPLET
 Used to pass custom --build/--target/--host to configure.
 Can be globally overwritten by VCPKG_MAKE_BUILD_TRIPLET